 Life often resembles the pages of a book.
-Every day our students are writing a new page to their adventure.
-Their time at the Day School provides a unique chapter to the book of their lives.
+Every day FPD high school students are writing a new page to their adventure.
 The students who walk the halls of FPD are writing their own plot lines.
 Some are stories that will fulfill dreams and aspirations.
 Other students are searching for answers to their own unique challenges.
 We desire to walk every step with each child.

 Earning College Credits in High School